-It must be great doing bike Maintenance ever six months, but when you have a couple on the road then every month becomes Maintenance Month!
+It must be great doing bike Maintenance ever six months, but when you have a couple of bikes on the road then every month becomes Maintenance Month!

 At the same time I also decided I would replace the drive chain and the clutch slave cylinder seal looked like it needed replacement.
 So off to midtown Kawasaki and each week I’ve had a part on order to solve a problem.